Rahul11908/woty/replit.md

-✓ Added "Find on LinkedIn" buttons to user profile dialogs and suggested connection cards for enhanced networking ✓ Enhanced LinkedIn search functionality to include company information for more accurate profile discovery ✓ Removed LinkedIn sign-in option from login page, keeping only email/password authentication
+✓ Added "Find on LinkedIn" buttons to user profile dialogs and suggested connection cards for enhanced networking ✓ Enhanced LinkedIn search functionality to include company information for more accurate profile discovery ✓ Removed LinkedIn sign-in option from login page, keeping only email/password authentication ✓ Created homepage with "Enter Event" and "Sign In" options matching original flow structure ✓ Added back buttons to login and create profile pages for easy navigation ✓ Linked GLORY logo to www.glory.media across all authentication pages with hover effects

 ## User Preferences
 Preferred communication style: Simple, everyday language.